-Content of Examination Criteria for Satisfactory Examination Collisions at Sea with particular emphasis on their interpretation and application in high traffic density areas including Watchkeeping arrangement and procedures are established and maintained in compliance with international regulations and guidelines so as to ensure safety of navigation, protection of marine environment and safety of ship and persons on board.
-Thorough knowledge of the content, application and intent of the Basic Principles to be observed in keeping a Navigational watch.
-Effective bridge teamwork procedures.
-Use of reporting in accordance with the General Principles for Ship Reporting Systems and with VTS procedures.
-Knowledge of the contents of the Shipmaster's Guide issued by the Marine Department.

-Competence (iv): Co-ordinate search and rescue operations

-Criteria for Satisfactory Examination

-The plan for co-ordinating search and

-rescue operations is in accordance with

-international guidelines and standards.

-Radio communications are established and

-correct communication procedures are

-followed at all stages of the search and

-rescue operations.

-Function (2): Controlling the operation of the ship and care for persons on board at the management level

-Competence (i): Maintain safety and security of ship's crew and passengers and the operational conditions of life-saving, fire-fighting and other safety systems.

 Content of Examination Criteria for Satisfactory Examination

+Watchkeeping arrangement and procedures

+are established and maintained in

+compliance with international regulations

+• and guidelines so as to ensure safety of

+multi-ship collision risk situations. navigation, protection of marine

+Puevege and wreak marking eveters in environment and safety of ship and persons

+Buoyage and wreck marking systems in use in the river trade limits. on board.

+use in the river trade mints.

+Thorough knowledge of the content,

+application and intent of the Basic

+Principles to be observed in keeping a

+Navigational watch.
+Effective bridge

+teamwork procedures.

+II

+Use of reporting in accordance with the General Principles for Ship Reporting

+Systems and with VTS procedures.

+by stems and write v 15 procedures.

+Knowledge of the contents of the

+Shipmaster's Guide issued by the Marine

+Department.

+Competence (iv) : Co-ordinate search and rescue operations

+Content of Examination Criteria for Satisfactory Examination The plan for co-ordinating search and rescue operations is in accordance with Aeronautical and Maritime Search and Rescue (IAMSAR) Manual. international guidennes and standards.
+Radio communications are established and correct communication procedures are followed at all stages of the search and rescue operations.

+Function (2) : Controlling the operation of the ship and care for persons on board at the management level

+Competence (i) : Maintain safety and security of ship's crew and passengers and the operational conditions of life-saving, fire-fighting and other safety systems.
-Measures to be taken to prevent the Procedures for monitoring fire detection

-spillage of oil when bunkering or and safety systems ensure that all alarm are

-detected promptly and acted upon in

-accordance with established emergency

-Prevention of fire at sea and in port. procedures.
+Content of Examination Criteria for Satisfactory Examination Measures to be taken to prevent the Procedures for monitoring fire detection spillage of oil when bunkering or and safety systems ensure that all alarm are transferring oil. detected promptly and acted upon in accordance with established emergency Prevention of fire at sea and in port. procedures.
 Methods used to prevent the spread of fire.

-Organization and direction of fire-

-fighting, lifeboat and liferaft preparation
+Organization and direction of fire- fighting, lifeboat and liferaft preparation parties.

-parties.